-The AEGIS TECHREP organization is comprised of over 45 civil service employees and 35 military personnel.
-The responsibilities include monitoring over three billion dollars of simultaneous large-scale engineering development, integration and test, production and maintenance contracts involving different complex combat system baseline configurations for U.S. Navy Aegis, and foreign military sales (FMS) with Australia, Japan, Spain, South Korea and Norway.
+The AEGIS TECHREP organization is comprised of both civil servants and military personnel.
+The responsibilities include monitoring of over three billion dollars of simultaneous large-scale engineering development, integration and test, production and maintenance contracts involving different complex combat system baseline configurations for U.S. Navy AEGIS Cruiser/Destroyer, U.S. Coast Guard, Missile Defense Agency and Foreign partners including Japan, Spain, South Korea, and Norway.
 These systems are the Navy’s most advanced and complex weapons systems.

-The System Engineering Division is responsible for major design reviews, Aegis Specification technical review and acceptance, computer program code reviews, evaluation of specification changes, chairs System Review Team efforts for new Baseline development, witnessing and data evaluation of demonstration data, technical evaluation and recommendations provided to on site DCMA.
+The System Engineering Division is responsible for major design reviews, AEGIS Specification technical review and acceptance, computer program code reviews and evaluation of specification changes.
+They chair System Review Team (SRT) efforts for new Baseline development, witnessing and data evaluation of demonstration data, technical evaluation and recommendations provided to on-site Defense Contract Management Agency (DCMA).

-CSEDS Sailors provide U.S. Navy personnel onsite to work with System Engineering and Test & Evaluation personnel to provide fleet experience and operational insight in the review of Combat and Weapons System Design and to provide Navy operators for all Navy conducted tests and demonstrations at CSEDS.
-CSEDS Sailors also team with Lockheed Martin support contractors to maintain the site and all site equipment.
+The CSEDS military contingent provides onsite US Navy personnel to work with System Engineering and Test & Evaluation personnel to provide fleet insight in the review of Combat and Weapons System Design, Navy operators for all Navy conducted tests and demonstrations at CSEDS, technicians to maintain GFE at CSEDS, and team with Lockheed Martin support contractors at CSEDS to maintain daily operation.

 AEGIS TECHREP strives to provide Excellence in continued technical support to PEO IWS and all its customers maintaining the quality of the AEGIS Weapon and Combat System products being delivered to the Fleet.